 JAPAN, 29 NOVEMBER 2016 – Mink fur farming in Japan has come to a definite end now that the country’s last remaining fur farm in Niigata has closed its doors.
 In recent years the Otsuka mink farm was repeatedly reported by Animal Rights Center Japan for operating without a license and violating the Japanese Invasive Alien Species Act of 2006.
 Now the farm has ended its operations, Japan joins a growing number of countries that are leaving fur farming behind.

-Since the Invasive Alien Species Act in 2006 it became illegal to build new mink fur farms in Japan.
-The damage to biodiversity caused by escaped American mink from fur farms had become a significant problem in preceding years.
-In reaction, the 2006 Invasive Alien Species Act restricts the breeding of the non-native species American mink, raccoon and coypu to but a few purposes – as science and education.
+Since the Invasive Alien Species Act in 2006 it became illegal to breed and import American mink in Japan.
+The damage to biodiversity caused by escaped mink from fur farms had become a significant problem in preceding years.
+In reaction, the 2006 Invasive Alien Species Act restricts the breeding of the non-native species American mink, raccoon and coypu to but a few purposes – such as science and education.
 According to the Act, mink farms built prior to 2006 are allowed to continue their operations under license compliance.
-The closure of the Otsuka mink farm therefore puts a downright end to Japanese mink fur production.
+The closure of the Otsuka mink farm, therefore, puts a downright end to Japanese mink fur production.
 Since the Otsuka farm was the only remaining fur farm in Japan, the country’s fur production has now ended entirely.

 The popularity of fur clothing has significantly decreased in Japan due to a growing consumer demand for more ethically manufactured products.
 Since its peak in 2006 fur import figures have dropped a staggering 80% in Japan.